FoloToy/folotoy-server-self-hosting/website/docs/guides/1panel.md

 ---
-title: Web based management of your docker installation
+title: Web based management of your docker installation with 1Panel
 ---

 To manage your docker installation of TeslaMate you could use the open-source management UI [portainer](https://portainer.io).